 PSGs that have frequently been recognized by the U.S. government include tribes or ethnic groups, social classes (such as educated elites), family members of dissidents, occupational groups, homosexuals, child soldiers, members or former members of the police or military (who might be targeted for assassination), and, in some cases, women.

-In recent years, the U.S.government began to recognize persecution based on gender as a PSG.
+In recent years, the U.S. government began to recognize persecution based on gender as a PSG.
 This allowed some women to gain asylum based on having undergone (or fearing that they'll be forced to undergo) cultural practices such as female genital cutting/mutilation, Islamic dress code requirements, forced marriage, or domestic violence.
-However, in 2018 Attorney General Jeff Sessions took steps to undermine the possibility of asylum based on domestic violence in a case called Matter of AB, so this area of law is likely to see further change in the future, as immigrant advocates implore the Biden Administration to vacate this decision.
+However, in 2018, then-Attorney General Jeff Sessions (a Trump appointee) took steps to undermine the possibility of asylum based on domestic violence in a case called Matter of AB.
+This area of law is likely to see further change in the future, as immigrant advocates implore the Biden Administration to vacate this decision.

 A group is more likely to be considered a PSG if it is perceived as a unique group of people in its own society, and if its unique, defining trait is not merely subjective.
 For example, while members of "poor" or "rich" classes might be easily perceived as such, that trait cannot be objectively defined.
 Therefore, it would be hard to prove the existence of a PSG based solely on that trait.